tensorflow/serving/tensorflow_serving/g3doc/serving_config.md

 ### Assigning String Labels to Model Versions, To Simplify Canary and Rollback

+_Note: This feature is only available in the gRPC API surface - if you're using REST API you cannot specify version labels._

 Sometimes it's helpful to add a level of indirection to model versions.
 Instead of letting all of your clients know that they should be querying version 42, you can assign an alias such as "stable" to whichever version is currently the one clients should query.
 If you want to redirect a slice of traffic to a tentative canary model version, you can use a second alias "canary".

-You can configure these model version aliases, or labels, like so:
+If you're using the gRPC API surface, you can configure these model version aliases, or labels, like so:

 ```proto
 model_version_policy {